zeno-ml/zenoml.com/blog/2024-01-08-newsletter.md

 ---

-_If you have questions about Zeno or anything we've highlighted in this newsletter, have ideas for new Zeno features or content for an upcoming issue of Halfway Evals, or simply want to say hi, get in touch via [email](mailto:hello@zenoml.com) or join our [Discord](https://discord.gg/km62pDKAkE)._
+_If you have questions about Zeno or anything we've highlighted in this newsletter, have ideas for new Zeno features or content for an upcoming issue of Elea Evals, or simply want to say hi, get in touch via [email](mailto:hello@zenoml.com) or join our [Discord](https://discord.gg/km62pDKAkE)._